nuna123/trafficSimulator/README.md

 * **SLF4J logging** at INFO and DEBUG levels.

 * **Graceful shutdown hook** prints a full junction summary on exit.

+* **Animation** prints a representation of the junction on separate terminal using Lanterna library [https://code.google.com/archive/p/lanterna/]
 ---

 ## Code Logic